LSSTDESC/hpgeom/docs/index.rst

 `HPGeom`: HEALPix Geometry Routines with Python and Numpy
 =========================================================

-`HPGeom` is a new, lightweight implementation of HEALPix geometry functions, wrapped in a numpy interface.
+`HPGeom` is a lightweight implementation of HEALPix geometry functions, wrapped in a numpy interface.
 The implementation is based on the geometric functions in the original HEALPix_ C++ library code.
 This has an all-new API, but there are compatibility functions with the same interfaces as healpy_ for easy transition from healpy_ to `HPGeom`.

 The `HPGeom` package addresses multiple issues in the default healpy_ routines.

-1. `HPGeom` is lightweight, with no plotting or i/o routines.
+* `HPGeom` is lightweight, with no plotting or i/o routines.
 Therefore it is fast to load with no dependencies on matplotlib_ or cfitsio_.
-2. `HPGeom` only depends on python, numpy_ and a working C compiler.
+* `HPGeom` only depends on python, numpy_ and a working C compiler.

 The code is hosted in GitHub_.
 Please use the `issue tracker <https://github.com/lsstdesc/hpgeom/issues>`_ to let us know about any problems or questions with the code.